anishrana2001/Kubernetes/26. Configure Memory and CPU Quotas for a Namespace/Lab.md

 ```
 kubectl create namespace ns-quota1
 ```
-## After that, we neend to create a ResourceQuota inside the newly created Namespace "ns-quota1".
+## After that, we need to create a ResourceQuota inside the newly created Namespace "ns-quota1".
 In this manifest file, we have mentioned the requests and limit values under the spec.hard section.
 ```
 cat <<EOF | kubectl create -f -
 apiVersion: v1